-Lesson Title: Interviewing a Leader Lesson Duration: 1st of 2, 50-min sessions
+Lesson Title: Interviewing someone you admire Lesson Duration: 1st of 2, 50-min sessions

-Student Objective: By the end of the second session students will have interviewed a leader and put the interview in writing.
+Student Objective: By the end of the second session students will have interviewed someone they admire and put the interview in writing.

 Learning Standards: NYSED, ELA Standards, 7W3: Write narratives to develop real or imagined experiences or events using effective techniques, descriptive details and sequencing.